What causes a negative credit history?

 How to improve negative credit

-If you have a negative credit history, not all is lost.
-It is possible to repair the damage by clearing any outstanding debts and maintaining responsible financial habits:
+If you have a negative credit history, it is possible to repair the damage by clearing any outstanding debts and maintaining responsible financial habits.
+Some ways to improve your credit score include the following:

 » MORE: How to fix your credit